RiiConnect24/Wii-Guide/_pages/en_US/wiimmfi.md

 [Wiimmfi](https://wiimmfi.de) is a replacement service for the now-defunct Nintendo Wi-Fi Connection.
 It has been developed by Wiimm and Leseratte.

+If you get the error 23904 while connecting to Wiimmfi, then you are using an outdated patch.<br>
+Follow the steps below for the method you're using to connect to Wiimmfi again.<br>
+See [this page](https://wiimmfi.de/update) for more details.<br>
+{: .notice--warning}

 ## Different patchers

 There are lots of different methods to connect to Wiimmfi.